ShadmanRahman786/ShadmanRahman786/README.md

 ### 👨‍💻 About Me

-- 🎓 Final year **CSE student** at BRAC University (Dhaka, Bangladesh)
+- 🎓 Recently completed my **BSc in Computer Science and Engineering** from **BRAC University**, Dhaka
-- 🧠 Working on a thesis related to **Neurodegenerative Disease Detection** using CNNs & Explainable AI
+- 🧠 Successfully defended thesis on **Neurodegenerative Disease Detection** using CNN & Explainable AI
-- 🔍 Learning and building projects in **Computer Vision**, **Deep Learning**, and **Data Analytics**
+- 🔍 Focused on **Computer Vision**, **Deep Learning**, and **Data Analytics** with hands-on projects
-- 📊 Experienced with data preprocessing, model training, visualization, and statistical analysis
+- 🛠 Skilled in preprocessing, modeling, statistical analysis, and data visualization
+- 💼 Open to AI/Data related roles to gain real-world impact before grad school

 ---